Buying Property in Singapore

 A calculation of the Buyer’s Stamp Duty for residential property

 |On the first S$180,000||1%|

-To simplify the stamp duty calculation for property above S$ 1 million;
+To simplify the stamp duty calculation for the property;

 There are nationalities of a few countries which would be treated as Singaporeans (for purposes of the ABSD) due to the Free Trade Agreements between Singapore and these countries.

-Before going into more details, for Singapore buyers who owns a HDB units (flats from Housing and Development Board) must fulfill the minimum occupation period (MOP) before they are allow to purchase a private residential property.
+Before going into more details, Singapore buyers who own HDB units (flats from the Housing and Development Board) must fulfill the minimum occupation period (MOP) before they are allowed to purchase private residential property.
 Typically the MOP is 5 years.

 Types of HDB Sold Flats

 Computation of MOP

 |Flats bought from HDB||5 years||From the date of taking possession/collection of the keys to the unit|

 |Resale flats bought with CPF Housing Grant|